KLINKMAN SOLAR DESIGN (KSD)

 ** KSD SOLAR HEAT/HOT WATER SYSTEM

-FOR OUR COMPLETELY UNIQUE MOUNTAIN SOLAR ELECTRIC SYSTEM
+FOR OUR NOTABLY UNIQUE MOUNTAIN SOLAR ELECTRIC SYSTEM

 **Farmers can build the greenhouse themselves with our assistance; provide local food in winter, and save thousands of dollars in construction – and in heating costs.
 Later, opportunities will arise for independent contractors to become licensed to serve as consultants to farmers, or build units for others.